SamyogSah/Sign-Language-Detection/README.md

    ### Training

-Launch the Jupyter Notebook "[keypoint_classification.ipynb](keypoint_classification.ipynb)" and run the cells sequentially from the beginning to the end.<br>
+Launch the Code editor Notebook "[keypoint_classification.ipynb](keypoint_classification.ipynb)" and run the cells sequentially from the beginning to the end.<br>
 If you wish to alter the number of classes in the training data, adjust the value of "NUM_CLASSES = 26" and make sure to update the labels in the "[keypoint_classifier_label.csv](model/keypoint_classifier/keypoint_classifier_label.csv)" file accordingly.
 <p align="center">
    <img src="https://github.com/AkramOM606/American-Sign-Language-Detection/assets/162604610/0a4c4ce9-4afa-4852-a410-2b9bb280e4b8" width="70%"><br>